JoshuaThadi/Data-Science/README.md

 > [!IMPORTANT]
 ><h3><a href="https://www.ibm.com/think/topics/exploratory-data-analysis">1] EDA - Exploratory Data Analysis</a></h3>
->**Exploratory Data Analysis (EDA)** is a crucial step in the data science lifecycle where raw data is explored, summarized, and visualized
+><b>Exploratory Data Analysis (EDA)</b> is a crucial step in the data science lifecycle where raw data is explored, summarized, and visualized
 >to understand its structure and characteristics before applying any machine learning or statistical models.
 <details>
     <summary>